Microsoft/azure-docs.cs-cz/articles/cognitive-services/Bing-Video-Search/quickstarts/sdk-node-quickstart.md

 ms.topic: quickstart
 ms.date: 07/18/2019
 ms.author: aahi
-ms.openlocfilehash: 12eafca9c673d95813eefcd58d2b3f9ba7b54fd3
+ms.openlocfilehash: 5c8bd4ccadcc3c1947905e6bd74b48045a62ab57
-ms.sourcegitcommit: 4b647be06d677151eb9db7dccc2bd7a8379e5871
+ms.sourcegitcommit: f523c8a8557ade6c4db6be12d7a01e535ff32f32
 ms.translationtype: MT
 ms.contentlocale: cs-CZ
-ms.lasthandoff: 07/19/2019
+ms.lasthandoff: 11/22/2019
-ms.locfileid: "68358884"
+ms.locfileid: "74383742"
 ---
-# <a name="quickstart-perform-a-video-search-with-the-bing-video-search-sdk-for-nodejs"></a>Rychlý start: Hledání videí pomocí Vvyhledávání videí Bingu SDK pro Node. js
+# <a name="quickstart-perform-a-video-search-with-the-bing-video-search-sdk-for-nodejs"></a>Quickstart: Perform a video search with the Bing Video Search SDK for Node.js

-V tomto rychlém startu můžete začít hledat zprávy s Vvyhledávání videí Bingu SDK pro Node. js.
-I když Vvyhledávání videí Bingu má REST API kompatibilní s většinou programovacích jazyků, poskytuje sada SDK snadný způsob, jak integrovat službu do vašich aplikací.
-Zdrojový kód pro tuto ukázku najdete na GitHubu. [](https://github.com/Azure-Samples/cognitive-services-node-sdk-samples/blob/master/Samples/videoSearch.js) Obsahuje další poznámky a funkce.
+Use this quickstart to begin searching for news with the Bing Video Search SDK for Node.js.
+While Bing Video Search has a REST API compatible with most programming languages, the SDK provides an easy way to integrate the service into your applications.
+The source code for this sample can be found on [GitHub](https://github.com/Azure-Samples/cognitive-services-node-sdk-samples/blob/master/Samples/videoSearch.js).
+It contains more annotations and features.

-## <a name="prerequisites"></a>Požadavky
+## <a name="prerequisites"></a>Předpoklady

 - [Node.js](https://www.nodejs.org/)

-Nastavení konzolové aplikace pomocí sady Vvyhledávání videí Bingu SDK:
+To set up a console application using the Bing Video Search SDK:
-* Spusťte `npm install ms-rest-azure` ve vývojovém prostředí.
+* Run `npm install ms-rest-azure` in your development environment.
-* Spusťte `npm install azure-cognitiveservices-videosearch` ve vývojovém prostředí.
+* Run `npm install azure-cognitiveservices-videosearch` in your development environment.

 [!INCLUDE [cognitive-services-bing-video-search-signup-requirements](../../../../includes/cognitive-services-bing-video-search-signup-requirements.md)]

 ## <a name="create-and-initialize-the-application"></a>Vytvoření a inicializace aplikace

-1. Vytvořte nový soubor JavaScriptu v oblíbených IDE nebo editoru a přidejte `require()` příkaz pro sadu Vvyhledávání videí Bingu SDK a `CognitiveServicesCredentials` modul.
-Vytvořte proměnnou pro klíč předplatného.
+1. Create a new JavaScript file in your favorite IDE or editor, and add a `require()` statement for the Bing Video Search SDK, and `CognitiveServicesCredentials` module.
+Create a variable for your subscription key.

     ```javascript
     const CognitiveServicesCredentials = require('ms-rest-azure').CognitiveServicesCredentials;
     const VideoSearchAPIClient = require('azure-cognitiveservices-videosearch');
     ```

-2. Vytvořte instanci `CognitiveServicesCredentials` s klíčem.
-Pak ho použijte k vytvoření instance klienta hledání videí.
+2. Create an instance of `CognitiveServicesCredentials` with your key.
+Then use it to create an instance of the video search client.

     ```javascript
     let credentials = new CognitiveServicesCredentials('YOUR-ACCESS-KEY');
     let client = new VideoSearchAPIClient(credentials);
     ```

-## <a name="send-the-search-request"></a>Odeslat požadavek hledání
+## <a name="send-the-search-request"></a>Send the search request

-1. Slouží `client.videosOperations.search()` k odeslání požadavku hledání do rozhraní API Bingu pro vyhledávání videí.
-Po vrácení výsledků hledání použijte `.then()` k zaznamenání výsledku.
+1. Use `client.videosOperations.search()` to send a search request to the Bing Video Search API.
+When the search results are returned, use `.then()` to log the result.

     ```javascript
     client.videosOperations.search('Interstellar Trailer').then((result) => {